 Recognising excellence in the development of library services.

-The Ulverscroft Foundation and the International Federation of Library Associations and Institutions (IFLA) Libraries Serving Persons with Print Disabilities Section have for many years had a programme of awards to library workers.
-The aim is to assist the development of library services for print disabled people worldwide and to foster cooperation between library services serving these persons.
+The Ulverscroft Foundation and the International Federation of Library Associations and Institutions (IFLA) Libraries Serving Persons with Print Disabilities Section had for many years run a programme of awards to library workers.
+The aim was to assist the development of library services for print disabled people worldwide and to foster cooperation between library services serving these persons.